Dynabook Satellite

 The Satellite Pro (also formerly the Satellite) is a line of consumer-oriented laptop computers designed and manufactured by Dynabook Inc. of Japan, which was formerly Toshiba's computer subsidiary.
 The Satellite Pro is currently positioned between their consumer E series and their business Tecra series of products.

 The earliest models in the series, introduced in the early 1990s, were one of the first to directly compete against IBM's ThinkPad line.
 Models in Toshiba's Satellite family varied greatly—from entry-level models sold to consumers at major retailers to full-fledged business laptops, with the “Pro” suffix, sold through enterprise channels.
 In 2016, the Satellite line came to an end when Toshiba exited the consumer personal computer market; in 2020, after Sharp Corporation purchased the computer division as Dynabook, the Satellite Pro was relaunched.

 History

 The early models did not come with an internal CD-ROM drive, but these soon appeared as mobile technology progressed.
 Such models can link up with an external CD-ROM drive through the parallel port on the rear (since USB ports came later as well).
 Some Satellites also lacked an internal floppy disk drive, but a port on the side allowed the use of a proprietary external module for such.
 These machines tended to be smaller in physical size than their contemporaries.

 A Toshiba Satellite personal computer was used to send the first email ever sent by a sitting U.S. president in the course of their duties.
-The email was sent by president Bill Clinton using the personal computer of the White House Medical Unit emergency physician Robert G. Darling in response to an email by the astronaut John Glenn as he was aboard the Space Shuttle Discovery.
+The email was sent by president Bill Clinton using the device of the White House Medical Unit emergency physician Robert G. Darling in response to an email by the astronaut John Glenn, who was aboard the Space Shuttle Discovery.